DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ```
 #### Creating the Main View
-Once the fundamental logic for the page was created I could then build the pages.
-In this case I used the pattern from the previous pages.
-I first created the main view of the page and then created the parital views to be loaded into the main view.
+Once the fundamental logic for the page was created, I could build the pages.
+I followed the same process as with the previous pages.
+First I created the main view of the page, then I created the partial views.

 ```html
 @{